Microsoft Excel: Microsoft Excel Viewer

 Microsoft Excel Viewer was a freeware program for Microsoft Windows for viewing and printing spreadsheet documents created by Excel.
 Microsoft retired the viewer in April 2018 with the last security update released in February 2019 for Excel Viewer 2007 (SP3).

 The first version released by Microsoft was Excel 97 Viewer.
 Excel 97 Viewer was supported in Windows CE for Handheld PCs.
 In October 2004, Microsoft released Excel Viewer 2003.
 In September 2007, Microsoft released Excel Viewer 2003 Service Pack 3 (SP3).
 In January 2008, Microsoft released Excel Viewer 2007 (featuring a non-collapsible Ribbon interface).
 In April 2009, Microsoft released Excel Viewer 2007 Service Pack 2 (SP2).
 In October 2011, Microsoft released Excel Viewer 2007 Service Pack 3 (SP3).

-Microsoft advises to view and print Excel files for free to use the Excel Mobile application for Windows 10 and for Windows 7 and Windows 8 to upload the file to OneDrive and use Excel for the web with a Microsoft account to open them in a browser.
+Microsoft advises those who wish to view and print Excel files for free to use the Excel Mobile application for Windows 10 and for Windows 7 and Windows 8 to upload the file to OneDrive and use Excel for the web with a Microsoft account to open them in a browser.

-Quirks
+Limitations and errors

 In addition to issues with spreadsheets in general, other problems specific to Excel include numeric precision, misleading statistics functions, mod function errors, date limitations and more.